evoheal/EPID-700/README.md

    B) will learn from an available step-by-step reference guide<br/>
    C) completed a specified learning plan.<br/>

 There is no required number of objectives in each category.
 Any objective labelled b/B or c/C must be accompanied by the relevant supporting information.
+Your statement of research objectives should follow the below format:</br>

+**Title**</br>

+Introductory paragraph.</br>

+Aim 1: Title of Aim 1

+Objective 1: Title of objective 1 [objective assessment e.g. 1bA]

 ## Frequently Asked Questions
 * Will our project be related to our fieldwork or is it up to us what topic we pick?